$ $ FinanceToolbelt

 Where:

-• CFt: Cash flow at time t
+• CFt: Cash flow at time t.

-• r: The internal rate of return
+• r: The internal rate of return (what we are solving for).

-• t: The time period
+• t: The time period (usually years).

 User Agreement